Introduction to MakeClothes

 The common settings will provide the license and the name of the author, which will be used for all the clothes generated with this file.

-Overwrite existing files is switched off.
+• Overwrite existing geometry is switched off.
 The name of the item of clothing is used as a filename.
-If it is necessary to overwrite an existing object, the box must be marked.
+If it is necessary to overwrite existing geomerty files, the box must be marked.
+Since Blender can overwrite existent MakeHuman clothes, this option may avoid accidentally overwriting files.

 Produce clothes